-Ground Rules for Professionalism:
+Ground rules for Professionalism:

-Although I am certain most of you are clear about what democratic deliberation and civil discussion entails, I want to spell out in writing how our discussions should precede.
-We will refer directly to these ground rules if the situation arises.
+Although I am certain most of us are clear about what democratic deliberation and civil discussion entails, I want to spell out in writing how I expect our discussions to precede, so that we may refer directly to them if the situation arises.

 - 1. Respect - We are not always going to agree or see everything the same way; each person has a right to and responsibility for his/her own feelings, thoughts, and beliefs. - When speaking of an occurrence or relaying one's experience outside the class refrain from disclosing identities of those involved. - Show courtesy. - 2.
-Comfort - Students and professor should work together to create and maintain a safe, respectful, and comfortable atmosphere for associating. - I will not ask you to take any risks in class (such as sharing your own experience) that I am not willing to take myself.
+Comfort - Students and professor should work together to make a safe, respectful, and comfortable atmosphere for associating. - I will not ask you to take any risks in class (such as sharing your own experience) that I am not willing to take myself.
 We are in this together! - No question is stupid!
 We all learn at different paces and by asking questions - 3.
-Honesty - You should feel comfortable and respected in the academic environment which will allow you to speak honestly about your thoughts, ideas and opinions. - All work you submit must be your own.
-If you use someone else's words or work please use appropriate citations. - World Wide Web Any work you find on the web must be cited.
+Honesty - You should feel comfortable and respected in the academic environment so that you speak honestly about your thoughts, ideas and opinions. - All work you submit must be your own.
+If you use someone else's words or work other than your own please use the appropriate citation. - World Wide Web Any work you find on the web must be cited.
 Provide the URL and the name of the website and the date it was accessed.
 Lessons found on the Web must be adapted and modified (using proper citations) for your personal use.